- City Government

 Bedford Amateur Radio Club

-The ability to communicate during critical times is paramount to reduce loss of life and property.
-In most cases, firefighters and police officers are extremely busy during disaster events responding to emergency calls.
-In addition, many traditional forms of communications (e.g., cell phones, public service radios, etc.) are adversely impacted during these incidents.
-It is during these times that the Amateur Radio community steps up to augment emergency communications by providing many voice and data services using amateur radio technologies.
-These men and women, often called ‘Hams’, unselfishly volunteer their time and personal equipment to provide these services to their community.
+During emergency situations and disasters, many traditional forms of communications (e.g., cell phones, public service radios, etc.) are adversely impacted.
+It these situations, the Amateur Radio community supplements emergency communications by providing many voice and data services using amateur radio technologies.
+These men and women, often called ‘Hams,’ unselfishly volunteer their time and personal equipment in service to their community.

-BARC (FCC radio call sign K5BED), currently operates using the N5VAV repeater as our default (442.825 MHz, P/L tone 110.9 Hz, located on the radio tower at the Central Fire Station) and is an active participant in Tarrant County RACES operations.
-The primary activity in this area is to staff the amateur radios in the Bedford Emergency Operations Center (EOC) and to deploy storm spotters (individuals trained to observe and report potential sever weather activity (what the NWS refers to as ‘ground truth’).
+BARC (FCC radio call sign K5BED), currently operates using the N5VAV repeater as the default (442.825 MHz, P/L tone 110.9 Hz, located on the radio tower at the Central Fire Station) and is an active participant in Tarrant County RACES operations.
+The primary activity in this area is to staff the amateur radios in the Bedford Emergency Operations Center (EOC) and to deploy storm spotters (individuals trained to observe and report potential sever weather activity).
 This information enables the NWS to make more informed decision in issuing severe weather warnings.

 BARC members also participate in many other non-emergency activities such as:

-Participation in other Bedford based volunteer organizations such as the Bedford Community Emergency Response Team (CERT) by providing augmentation of emergency communications between teams, their command, and the Bedford EOC.
-Part of this participation includes maintain the radio equipment in the CERT mobile communications vehicle (nicknamed ’Flipper’).
+- Participate in other Bedford-based volunteer organizations such as the Community Emergency Response Team (CERT) by providing augmentation of emergency communications between teams, their command, and the Bedford EOC.

-Participation in the annual American Radio Relay League (ARRL) Field Day event where amateur radio operators across the nation set up radio stations (again using their own equipment) and participate in a contest to see how many other stations nationwide they can contact.
+- Participate in the annual American Radio Relay League (ARRL) Field Day event where amateur radio operators across the nation set up radio stations (again using their own equipment) and participate in a contest to see how many other stations nationwide they can contact.
 Although this is only a contest, it enables the participants to test the operation of their equipment as well as providing actual hands-on experience in long distance communications.
-For the past few years, BARC set up operations outside the Bedford LEC.

-BARC members meet on the third Saturday of each month at 9:00 AM at the Central Fire Station, 1816 Bedford Road (backup meeting location is the Bedford Law Enforcement Center (LEC) at 2121 L. Don Dodson Dr.
+BARC members meet on the third Saturday of each month at 9 a.m. at the Central Fire Station, 1816 Bedford Road.
+The backup meeting location is the Bedford Law Enforcement Center at 2121 L. Don Dodson Dr.